Orisha Gods and Goddesses

 Shango

-In Santeria, orisha Chango is synonymous with the Catholic Saint called Saint Barbara.
+In Santeria, orisha Chango is synonymous with the Catholic Saint called Saint Barbara, illustrating the syncretism between Changó and Saint Barbara.

 Saint Barbara